lostella/ProtoGrad.jl/README.md

 m_sum = m + m_scaled # this too
 ```

+**Note:** all attributes of a `ProtoGrad.Model` object are assumed to be parameters to be optimized.
+This means, for example, that hyper-paramenters cannot be stored as attributes: they can however be stored as type parameters.

 ## Objective functions

 Training a model usually amounts to optimizing some objective function.
-While `ProtoGrad` exposes tools to define common objectives, any custom function of the model will do.
+While ProtoGrad exposes tools to define common objectives, any custom function of the model will do.
 For example, the following implements the average squared Euclidean distance between the model output and ground-truth labels:

 ```julia
 objective(x, y, model) = sum((model(x) - y).^2) / size(x, 2)